 Besides having a stinky nest, the king vulture practices urohydrosis—it defecates on its legs to lower its body temperature.
-Besides these more gross facts, the king vulture is a fascinating bird.
 It is moderately intelligent, being able to figure out puzzles and can be trained.
 Our male king vulture, Sid, is trained to step on a scale to be weighed.

 Distribution: Grasslands and forests from southern Mexico through northern Argentina (though absent from Chile)

 Diet at Caldwell Zoo: Bird of prey diet, mice and turkey necks

 IUCN Red List Status: Least concern, population decreasing

 Threats: Habitat destruction

 As with other vultures, the king vulture lacks feathers on its head and neck.
 This lack of feathers helps it to stay clean by reducing the chance that rotting meat gets caught between feathers, and may also play a role in thermoregulation, allowing heat to easily escape from the exposed skin.

 Because vultures assist with the removal of decaying animal material, they play an important ecological role by reducing the growth and spread of disease-causing bacteria.